 We think you’ll find us refreshingly different.
 In a real estate world otherwise dominated by the hard sell, the over-cooked claim and perpetual embellishment, we stand apart from the crowd.
-Our reputation and success is built on a compelling service that clients choose to select because it’s right for them, not because they are pressured to come aboard.
+Our reputation as property advisors, buyer agents & vendor advocates, and success is built on a compelling service that clients choose to select because it’s right for them, not because they are pressured to come aboard.

 Our focus is asset selection in the Melbourne inner suburban residential property market.
 We help clients purchase high-quality residential investment assets that have a track record and propensity for strong capital growth.
 We’ve been doing this since 1995.